Battle of Cape Gloucester

 The Battle of Cape Gloucester was fought in the Pacific theater of World War II between Japanese and Allied forces on the island of New Britain, Territory of New Guinea, between 26 December 1943 and 16 January 1944.
 Codenamed Operation Backhander, the US landing formed part of the wider Operation Cartwheel, the main Allied strategy in the South West Pacific Area and Pacific Ocean Areas during 1943–1944.
 It was the second landing the US 1st Marine Division had conducted during the war thus far, after Guadalcanal.
 The objective of the operation was to capture the two Japanese airfields near Cape Gloucester that were defended by elements of the Japanese 17th Division.

 The main landing came on 26 December 1943, when US Marines landed on either side of the peninsula.
-The western landing force acted as a diversion and cut the coastal road near Tauali to restrict Japanese freedom of movement, while the main force, landing on the eastern side, advanced north towards the airfields.
-The advance met light resistance at first, but was slowed by the swampy terrain which channeled the US troops onto a narrow coastal trail.
-A Japanese counterattack briefly slowed the advance but by the end of December, the airfields had been captured and consolidated by the Marines.
-Fighting continued into early January 1944 as the US troops extended their perimeter south from the airfields towards Borgen Bay.
-Organized resistance ceased on 16 January 1944 when US troops captured Hill 660; however, mopping up operations in the vicinity continued into April 1944 until the Marines were relieved by US Army forces.
+The western landing force acted as a diversion and cut the coastal road near Tauali to restrict Japanese freedom of movement, while the main force—landing on the eastern side—advanced north towards the airfields.
+The advance met light resistance at first but was slowed by the swampy terrain which channeled the US troops onto a narrow coastal trail.
+A Japanese counterattack briefly slowed the advance, but by the end of December the airfields had been captured and consolidated by the marines.
+Fighting continued into early January 1944 as the marines extended their perimeter south from the airfields towards Borgen Bay.
+Organized resistance ceased on 16 January 1944 when marines captured Hill 660; however, mopping up operations in the vicinity continued into April 1944 until the marines were relieved by US Army forces.

 Background

 Geography

 Cape Gloucester is a headland that sits on the northern peninsula at the west end of the island of New Britain, which lies to the northeast of mainland New Guinea.
 It is roughly opposite to the Huon Peninsula, from which it is separated by Rooke Island with the intervening sea lane divided into the Vitiaz and Dampier Straits.
 At the time of the battle it was part of the Territory of New Guinea.
-It is 230 mi west of Rabaul, and 245 mi northeast of Port Moresby.
+It is 230 mi west of Rabaul and 245 mi northeast of Port Moresby.
 The peninsula on which Cape Gloucester sits consists of a rough semi-circular coast, extending from Lagoon Point in the west to Borgen Bay in the east.
 At the base of the peninsula is Mount Talawe, a 6600 ft extinct volcano, which runs laterally east to west.
-Southwest of Talawe, a semi-active volcano, Langila, rises 3800 ft, while further to the south, a second extinct volcano, Mount Tangi rises to 5600 ft.
+Southwest of Talawe, a semi-active volcano, Langila, rises 3800 ft, while further to the south, the extinct volcano Mount Tangi rises to 5600 ft.
 The area is densely vegetated with thick rainforest, sharp kunai grass and deep mangrove swamps.
-In 1943, there were only a few beaches suitable for landing operations and there were no roads around the coast along which troops and vehicles could quickly advance.
+In 1943, there were only a few beaches suitable for landing operations, and there were no roads around the coast along which troops and vehicles could quickly advance.